Now matters more than anything. It is alive immediate distinct. If it wasn’t for now everything might happen at once.

-Living in the now has been around for a long time, back when now was in the past, from about the time mirrors and cast iron were invented.
+Living in the now has been around for a long time, back when now was in the past, from about the time mirrors and cast iron were invented, up to the techno time of today.
+Everybody knew about it back then.
 “The secret of health for both mind and body is not to mourn for the past, worry about the future, or anticipate troubles, but to live in the present moment wisely and earnestly,” said Gautama Buddha more than 2500 years ago.

-Nowadays living in the now gets a lot of play.
+Nowadays the concept gets a lot of play.
 It has become a power phrase, meaning be aware of the moment, get out of your stream of thoughts, and make your life happen in the present.
 All you have to do is remember to do it amid the distractions of the modern age.

 It used to be easier living in the now than it is now.
 Back when it was archaeological, much of life was spent in the slow lane, unlike now, when everyone is in the passing lane.
 Thousands of years ago everyone wasn’t always thinking about something that had happened, or might happen, or what they needed to do right now.

 There wasn’t a whole lot happening, in any event.

 They didn’t multi-task in the Stone Age.
 There was no need to disconnect because no one was connected.
 It was more of a single-task time.
 They didn’t drive fast here and there and everywhere.
 Ox carts and horse-drawn wagons were generally one-speed.
 They didn’t have to appreciate nature because there was so much of it.
 It was in your line of sight day and night.
 There was no need to take time out from the office for a nature walk.